Comp211-FA24/lab-00/README.md

 #### Vim tutorial

 [Enter your Linux container](#enter-container), and run the command `vimtutor`.
 This will use vim to open a tutorial document that explains how to use it.
+It will be black-and-white and not have line numbers - this is normal.

 For vim, we recommend having your right hand in home row position (index finger on `J`, middle finger on `K`, ring finger on `L`, and pinky on `;`), the same position that is used for touch-typing.